fingerprintjs/fingerprint-pro-server-api-php-sdk/docs/Api/FingerprintApi.md

 $limit = 56; // int | Limit the number of events returned.
 $visitor_id = "visitor_id_example"; // string | Unique [visitor identifier](https://dev.fingerprint.com/reference/get-function#visitorid) issued by Fingerprint Pro.
 Filter for events matching this `visitor_id`.
-$bot = "bot_example"; // string | Filter events by the bot detection result, specifically:    - events where any kind of bot was detected.   - events where a good bot was detected.   - events where a bad bot was detected.   - events where no bot was detected.
+$bot = "bot_example"; // string | Filter events by the bot detection result, specifically:    `all` - events where any kind of bot was detected.   `good` - events where a good bot was detected.   `bad` - events where a bad bot was detected.   `none` - events where no bot was detected.
 $ip_address = "ip_address_example"; // string | Filter events by IP address range.
 The range can be as specific as a single IP (/32 for IPv4 or /128 for IPv6)  All ip_address filters must use CIDR notation, for example, 10.0.0.0/24, 192.168.0.1/32
 $linked_id = "linked_id_example"; // string | Filter events by your custom identifier.
 You can use [linked IDs](https://dev.fingerprint.com/reference/get-function#linkedid) to associate identification requests with your own identifier, for example, session ID, purchase ID, or transaction ID.
 You can then use this `linked_id` parameter to retrieve all events associated with your custom identifier.
 $start = 789; // int | Filter events with a timestamp greater than the start time, in Unix time (milliseconds).
 $end = 789; // int | Filter events with a timestamp smaller than the end time, in Unix time (milliseconds).
 $reverse = true; // bool | Sort events in reverse timestamp order.
-$suspect = true; // bool | Filter events previously tagged as suspicious via the [Update API](https://dev.fingerprint.com/reference/updateevent).
+$suspect = true; // bool | Filter events previously tagged as suspicious via the [Update API](https://dev.fingerprint.com/reference/updateevent).  > Note: When using this parameter, only events with the `suspect` property explicitly set to `true` or `false` are returned.
+Events with undefined `suspect` property are left out of the response.

 try {
     list($model, $httpResponse) = $client->searchEvents($limit, $visitor_id, $bot, $ip_address, $linked_id, $start, $end, $reverse, $suspect);